AndyB-WHG/e-volve-retail/README.md

 - The 'footer' section merges into the bottom of the 'Product Details' and 'Product Review' pages.

-- The 'shopping-bag' icon in the Navbar on Tablet and Mobile screens appears out of line when deployed via Heroku, but is inline when deployed via Github in Development mode.
-Requires investigation.

 **Resolved Issues**

 - When adjusting the quantity of an item in the shopping bag, where the the item has a 'size' option, the size was not being retained/displayed after the amendment.
 This is now fixed and was due to an incorrect variable being queried to display the product size.